WeTechHK/Universal-BCOS-DOC/source/usage/deploy.md

-# How to build a chain
+# How to deploy node

-## Introduction

-This guide walks you through the process of instantiating a configurable local Universal BCOS testnet, deploying a smart contract to it, and using the testnet to run tests against your dApp.
-This guide is designed for dApp developers who want to develop and test their dApps locally against different network configurations before deploying to a live testnet or the mainnet.

-In this guide, you will:

-- Instantiate a local Universal BCOS testnet with the [`eth-network-package`](https://github.com/kurtosis-tech/eth-network-package) using [Kurtosis](https://www.kurtosis.com/),
-- Connect your Hardhat dApp development environment to the local testnet to compile, deploy, and test a dApp, and
-- Configure the local testnet, including parameters like number of nodes and specific EL/CL client pairings, to enable development and testing workflows against various network configurations.
+This chapter helps users master the Universal BCOS deployment process by deploying a 4-node Universal BCOS private chain on a single machine.

 ## 1. Install dependencies